vlntn-t/biform/README.md

 ## Getting Started

-Follow the instructions below to get a copy of the project running on your local machine for development and testing purposes.
+Follow the instructions below to get a copy of the project running on your local machine.

 ### Prerequisites